 Are you getting enough hydration?
 (How to make St. Mark’s solution)

-With the current amber heat warning in the UK, its important to ensure that we are getting adequate and appropriate hydration.
+If you have a J Pouch, it is important to ensure that you are getting adequate and appropriate hydration.
 For many years, St. Mark’s has recommended a particular formulation for pouchees and ostomates.
 In this article we explain how to make the St. Mark’s hydration solution.

 Due to this complex condition you may not be able to absorb enough water, vitamins, minerals, protein, fat, calories and other nutrients from food whilst on a normal diet.
 If you are not absorbing enough fluid you may experience a high output from your stoma.